utah-cs4470-sp23/class/assignment6/README.md

 optimization: turning a `sum` expression with a constant body into a multiplication.
 For example, `sum[i : H, j : W] 7` should be replaced with `H * W * 7`.
 This optimization should be executed for loops with an integer body.
-It is not valid for floating-point values due to rounding error.
+Do not perform this optimization for summation loops that have a float-typed expression, this would not be valid due to rounding error.

-## CHECKIN Due April 9
+## CHECKIN Due April 16

 As always, make sure to push your changes to Github in the main branch of your repository before the checkin due date.

-## HANDIN Due April 16
+## HANDIN Due April 23